 Diabetes is a medical condition that occurs when the body does not produce sufficient insulin to process glucose.
 In a properly functioning circulatory system, the blood carries glucose to all the cells in the body in order to produce energy and the pancreas produces insulin to help the body absorb excess glucose.
-High levels of glucose in the blood indicate that the body is not producing enough insulin, or that the insulin produced is not working as it should to help the body absorb glucose, indicating a diabetic condition.
+High levels of glucose in the blood indicate that the body is not producing enough insulin, or that the insulin produced is not working to help the body absorb glucose as it normally would, indicating a diabetic condition.

 Diabetes is often controlled with treatment — a combination of medication and diet.
 As a person ages, however, diabetes cannot be controlled at times.
 However, when it is uncontrolled it can be a very serious disease that can result in high blood pressure, damage to the eyes, nerve damage, kidney disease, damage to internal organs, heart disease, blindness, stroke, and other medical problems.
 A long-term diabetic may even lose limbs to amputation because of poor circulation.